philister16/sassyjade/readme.md

       |-package.json
       |-dist/
 #### node_modules/
-Contains all dependencies and is managed by NPM.
+Contains all dependencies and is managed by npm.
 #### src/
 The "source" folder - this is where the development files live.
 #### src/assets/